paulocaldas/Treadmilling-Speed-Analysis/extraction/README.md

 # Generating fluorescent speckles by differential imaging

-Intensity subtraction of two consecutive frames generates a new time-lapse movie where persistent pixels are removed and only short-term intensity oscilations are kept.
-Thus, motionless objects generate dark/empty pixels while positive and negative intensity differences correspond to fluorescent material being added or removed at a given position, respectively.
-We use this strategy to produce time-lapse movies of directionally moving fluorescent speckles corresponding to growth and shrinkage of FtsZ bundles.
-To reduce noise and background contribution during the subtraction process and improve the subsquent tracking procedure, we include a spatiotemporal Gaussian filter prior to image subtraction.
-Our script applies a box filter defined by **σ(xy)**, which should be adjusted according to the size of the object of interest, and **σ(t)**, which should be adjusted according to the frame rate.

-## Usage: ImageJ macro

-Two ImageJ macros (Jython) are available:

-`extract_growth_shrink.py` <br>
+**How to use this macro:**

+To generate speckles from a single time-lapse movie:

+1. Open movie of interest in ImageJ (or Fiji).
+2. Open macro `extract_growth_shrink.py` and run it.
+3. A window pops up to correct/confirm the physical units.
+4. A GUI is open to set the frame range (whole movie by default) and the box filter parameters σ_xy and σ_t.
-*takes a time-lapse movie open in imageJ as input.
-An interactive window allows to correct/modify physical units, select the number of frames to analyze and set the box filter.
-The output is a composite movie containing two new movies corresponding to growth (green) and shrinkage (red) overlapped with the raw data.
-These channels can be splited and used for post-analsysis.*
+5. The output is a composite movie containing two new movies corresponding to growth (green) and shrinkage (red) overlapped with the raw data (blue).
+These channels can be splited and used for the following analysis step.

-`extract_growth_shrink_batch.py` <br>
-*running the macro opens an interactive window that allows to select a folder containing several time-lapse movies, set the same parameter as before.
-The previous process is applied to all files in the selected folder in a windowless process.
-All 'growth' and 'shrink' movies are saved as tif files in the same directory.*

-`growth_shrink.py` and `temporal_gradient.py`<br>
-*contain necessary modules to run the macros above.* <br>
-*they should be kept inside the same folder*
+The extent of the spatial smoothing is defined by the standard deviation (σ) of two Gaussian functions (σ_x and σ_y).
+Our protocol applies an isotropic smoothing (σ_x = σ_y = σ_xy) and should be adjusted according to the size of the object of interest (in pixels).
+Likewise, the number of frames considered for the spatial filtering (σ_t) depends on the dynamics of the process studied and needs to be optimized for every given frame rate.
+This parameter is adjusted through trial and error until speckles with a good signal-to-noise ratio are created.
+For isntance, in our images we used σ_xy = 0.5 pixels and σ_t = 1.5 frames.

+Once the optimal box filter parameters are defined for a given experimental setup, <br>
+this process can be apply for several files at once in batch process mode:

+1. Open macro `extract_growth_shrink_batch.py` in ImageJ (or Fiji) and run it.
+2. A GUI is open to select a directory folder containing the files of interest and set the parameters for batch analysis.
+Note that only .tif and .tf8 files are processed by default, if no other file extension is provided.
+As before, set the frame range, calibrate the physical units, and provide the optimal box filter parameters (σ_xy and σ_t) ideally defined beforehand using the macro for a single movie.
+3. Image subtraction is computed for every file in a windowless manner and two new-time lapse movies containing fluorescent speckles (growth and shrinkage) are saved in the same selected directory